Supporting Unpaid Carers

 Help with your health and well-being

-We run workshops, clubs, counselling sessions, advisory services and other activities.
+We run workshops, clubs, counselling sessions, advisory, befriending services, and other activities.
 We aim to make you feel better.
 We help you with stress management, mindfulness and well-being to boost your confidence and positivity.

 A contingency plan is a course of action designed to help in responding effectively to a significant future event or situation that may or may not happen.

 Harrow Carers, Harrow Council and Unpaid Carers have developed a contingency plan for carers in the event that they are unable to provide care at short notice.
 Download your free copy for self-completion or contact us to have one sent to you in person.

 Join our fantastic team

 We would like to hear from you if you are ready to offer your skills to support our charity.

 We are always looking for dedicated people who are willing to give up their time as a volunteer to help us offer the best service to our unpaid carers as well as those who would like to join our team on a more permanent role.
 Please have a look at the specific volunteering and full time roles we are looking for and contact us to register your interest.

 As the nation is moving into step four of the easing of lockdown, the government is removing COVID-19 prevention measures as we try and return to normal life.
 As of July 19th, wearing masks in most public spaces will no longer be a legal requirement but the government...